Atlantic City budget relies on surplus spending, fewer capital projects

 But if the amended law is ultimately thrown out and the original PILOT put back into effect, the city would continue to get the additional IAT funds and would also receive much higher PILOT payments.

-According to the Office of Legislative Service in a fiscal analysis of the amended PILOT bill (A5587) the city would have received $88.5 million in 2022 under the original PILOT, about $20 million more than it will receive under the amended PILOT.
+According to the Office of Legislative Services in a fiscal analysis of the amended PILOT bill (A5587), the city would have received $88.5 million in 2022 under the original PILOT, about $20 million more than it will receive under the amended PILOT.

+ATLANTIC CITY — City Council introduced a $218.6 million budget Wednesday night that lowers …

 The budget as introduced raises $38.6 million from local taxpayers, down 3.7% from the $40 million collected from property taxes last year.